Opera House–Starnes Jewelers Building

 Opera House–Starnes Jewelers Building, also known as Starnes Jewelers and Opera House, is a historic commercial building located at Albemarle, Stanly County, North Carolina.
-It was built in 1907–1908, and is a 2 1/2-story, Colonial Revival style brick building.
+It was built in 1907–1908, and is a 2 1/2-story, Colonial Revival-style brick building.
 It has a parapet-front standing-seam metal roof.
-About 1939, the first floor storefronts were remodeled and fitted with black Carrara glass panel facades and plate glass and chromium display windows and entrances in the Art Moderne style.
+In 1939, the first floor storefronts were remodeled and fitted with black Carrara glass panel facades, plate glass, and chromium display windows and entrances in the Art Moderne style.
 The building's front was restored in 1990.

 It was added to the National Register of Historic Places in 1995.
 It is located in the Downtown Albemarle Historic District.